clementvidon/exams_42/README.md

 #           EXAM 42

+## Summary

-This repository is intended to help me learn functions by heart for the 42 exams.
+This repository is intended to help me **learn** functions by heart for the 42 exams.
-It also aims to improve these functions at the same time.
+It also aims to **improve** these functions at the same time.

 For this purpose I developed the following method:

 At **level 1** we find the different 42 exams `rank02 rank03 rank04 ...` as well
-as the `tools` folder that contains my exam `vimrc` or debugging tools such as `ft_mallocator`, useful to quickly test some functions improvement.
+as the `tools` folder that contains my exam `vimrc` or debugging tools to quickly test functions improvement.

-At **level 2** we find the different subjects that we can meet like `ft_printf` or `get_next_line` for `rank03` exam.
+At **level 2** we find the different subjects that we can meet during the exam.

 At **level 3** we find the core of the method, three source files:
 - `base.c` functional starting point, *must not be modified*.